-Google rolls out algorithm updates once or twice every month (and that's just the ones we know about!), but not all of them have an equally strong impact on the SERPs.
-To help you make sense of Google's major algo changes in the past years, I've put up a cheat sheet with the most important updates and penalties rolled out in the recent years, along with a list of hazards and prevention tips for each.
+In fact, Google updates take place every day and come mainly unnoticed.
+The company confirms only major algorithmic updates that are expected to affect search rankings dramatically.
+To help you make sense of Google's major algorithmic changes in the past years and major Google ranking factors, we've put up a cheat sheet with the most important updates and penalties rolled out in the recent years, along with a list of hazards and prevention tips for each.

 1) Launch Rank Tracker (if you don't have it installed, get SEO PowerSuite's free version here) and create a project for your site by entering its URL and specifying your target keywords.